andre-moore/data_science_intensive/README.md

 Using data in file 'data/world_bank_projects.json' and the techniques demonstrated above,

-    Find the 10 countries with most projects
+    a) Find the 10 countries with most projects
-    Find the top 10 major project themes (using column 'mjtheme_namecode') In 2. above you will notice that some entries have only the code and the name is missing.
+    b) Find the top 10 major project themes (using column 'mjtheme_namecode')
+    c) In 2. above you will notice that some entries have only the code and the name is missing.
 Create a dataframe with the missing names  filled in.